 In order to protect the interests of Members and Officers, and any other person addressing the Board's meetings, in case individuals do not record/film proceedings for 'genuine' purposes and/or seek to abuse any potential entitlement by editing and re-publishing extracts so that they do not accurately reflect what has actually occurred at a meeting, the Board may make its own recording (audio and/or visual) of proceedings.

-23. PETITIONS
+20. PETITIONS

-Any petition or similar communication received by a member or the Chief Executive Officer should first be presented formally to the next meeting of the Board by the member or Chief Executive Officer and then referred to the Executive Committee for consideration.
+Any petition or similar communication received by a Member or the Chief Executive Officer should first be presented formally to the next meeting of the Board for consideration by the Member or Chief Executive Officer.